ladybug-tools/spider/burning-manalemma-2017/README.md

 ## To-Do

+* 2017-09-03 ~ Add more flight paths from math / build your own
 * 2017-08-31 ~ Add sounds and music
 * 2017-08-31 ~ Add speak the BM glossary
 * 2017-08-31 ~ Add to Glitch